 In this work, a multi-frequency optimization procedure based on the generalized intersection approach and a multiresonant unit cell has been presented.
 The design process is divided into three stages.
-First, an initial design at central frequency is carried out.
-This first layout complies with the copolar requirement at central frequency, but it is narrowband and cross-polarization requirements were not taken into account.
+First, an initial narrowband design at central frequency is carried out.
 Then, a broadband optimization using two degrees of freedom (DoF) per element is carried out, imposing requirements in the minimum copolar gain and minimum crosspolar discrimination.
 The result of this second stage is a reflectarray that is close to fulfil specifications in the copolar pattern in the whole band.
 Finally, for the third stage the number of DoF per element is increased to six and the final optimized layout complies with both, copolar and cross-polarization requirements.
-This procedure was applied to a very large reflectarray for direct-to-home application with southern Asian RESULTS OF THE DIRECT LAYOUT OPTIMIZATION FOR THE REFLECTARRAY WITH SOUTHERN ASIAN FOOTPRINT WITH TWO DIFFERENT COVERAGE AREAS IN DUAL-LINEAR POLARIZATION.
-THE RESULTS ARE SHOWN FOR THE INITIAL AND OPTIMIZED DESIGN AT THREE DIFFERENT FREQUENCIES IN AN 10% Bandwidth. $CP{MIN}$ is the minimum copolar gain in a coverage zone and is in DBI. $XPD{MIN}$ and XPI are in DB.
+This procedure was applied to a very large reflectarray for direct-to-home application with southern Asian coverage to work in a 10% bandwidth with improved cross-polarization performance, obtaining excellent results.